 About Dr. Kelly Kerrisk

-Kelly has worked in a range of settings including Starship Hospital, Child and Adolescent Mental Health Services (CAMHS), and Maternal Mental Health services.
-In addition to her private practice she is also currently employed as a Clinical Psychologist within the General Surgery Breast Clinic team at Auckland District Health Board .
+Kelly has worked in a range of settings including Starship Hospital, Child and Adolescent Mental Health Services (CAMHS), Perinatal Mental Health services, and within the General Surgery Breast Clinic team at Auckland District Health Board .
 She also has experience in NGO settings providing counselling for young people, group facilitation, training, and family violence intervention.

 Kelly has a warm, empathic, and engaging style, and believes in tailoring her approach to the unique needs of each person and/or family, while considering the wider family, social, and cultural factors that impact on their wellbeing.
 She works collaboratively with clients to support them in making sense of the challenges they are facing, working through 'stuck' points, identifying resources and solutions, and achieving meaningful and sustained change.
 She draws on a range of evidence-based assessment and therapy approaches including: